abdulali148/internshipproject/README.md

 # Internship Project

-This repository contains the code and data for my internship project, submitted to [University Name / Examiner Name].
+This repository contains the code and data for my internship project, submitted to [ybi foundation/dr alok yadav].

 The project includes:
 - Data cleaning